echristie52/xraySimulation/README.md

 # xraySimulation
 Eric Christie
-Based on simulation created by Taylor Barton
+Based on simulation created by Taylor Barton (maskSim)

-Models photons from a laser reflecting off of the Spatial Light Modulator and reconstructed.
+Models photons from a laser reflecting off of the Spatial Light Modulator and reconstruction.

 slmSim creates a photon with magnitude and phase based on a gaussian array and the SLM image is reconstructed using the theoretical R(k) equation